 Customer service is different.
 Though greeting people is 100% essential, one of the things I realized early on during my first trip to Italy (and again when I moved to Rome full time) is that customer service is very very different.
 There are no waiters fawning over your every need, nor do they present the bill to encourage you to move on.
 In fact, you might have to physically wave someone down when you are ready to pay.
 This different attitude can be interpreted as brusque, but it is simply the way service works in Italy – which means that gratuity varies as well.
 Here is a guide to tipping in Italy so you know what to expect on the bill and how much to leave behind.

 You don’t need a car.
-Driving through Italian wine country is incredible, but you don’t technically need a car to travel in Italy.
-Because I was coming from an American city without great public transportation, I wasn’t sure I could figure out how to use buses, trains and metros in Italy.
+Driving through Italian wine country is incredible, but you don’t technically need a car to travel within Italy.
+Because I was coming from an American city without great public transportation, I wasn’t sure I could figure out how to use buses, trains, and metros in Italy.
 However, it is one of the most cost-effective ways to move around the country.
 I didn’t expect train travel to be so common and so easy.
 Just remember to validate your tickets on the platform for the train, or when boarding the bus, because many tickets are sold without a fixed date and must be stamped to be considered official.
-Here’s a helpful resource for planning Italian travel and finding train and bus schedules.
 And if you do plan to drive, please note that automatic transmission vehicles actually cost almost double the price to rent because manual transmission is much more common in Italy.
 You should plan to use toll roads frequently or be prepared to drive slowly on the narrow country lanes.
 Here is a guide on how to buy train tickets in Italy.

 High season is serious business.
 More than 50 million tourists visit Italy every year.
 If your itinerary looks like monument BINGO, you might feel like you are bumping into all 50 million at once.
 While there are plenty of must-see sights, you will probably feel the burn out creeping in if you treat Italy like a checklist destination.
-Build some off the beaten path options into your plans, like the more unexpected corners of Rome, in order to take a break from the inevitable crowds.
+Build some off the beaten path options into your plans and find the more unexpected corners of Rome in order to take a break from the inevitable crowds.
 If your trip really must happen during high season, then here are tips to survive Rome in summer.

 Was there anything else you didn’t expect when you traveled to Italy the first time?
 Do you have any tips for new visitors?